From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Week 5-8: First 2-Month Reserve Complete

-The math: Matching competitor pricing would win deals immediately, but compress margin from 32% to 26%.
-Lower profit means slower reserve building.
+The math was clear — matching competitor pricing would win deals immediately but compress margin from 32% to 26%.
+Lower profit would slow reserve building.
+Chiara held pricing, lost one deal to the competitor, and won the other by emphasizing value and results documentation.

 Week 5-8 Financial Reality: